Chicken Teriyaki Stir Fry Recipe

 - Vegetable options: Snap peas, zucchini, mushrooms, green beans, or carrots all work well.
 Aim for about 3–4 cups of chopped veggies total.

-- Gluten-free: Use tamari or coconut aminos in place of soy sauce.
+- Gluten-free: Use tamari or coconut aminos in place of soy sauce for a gluten free teriyaki stir fry.

 - Low-sodium: Choose low-sodium soy sauce and thin it with a splash of water or broth.

-How to Make Easy Teriyaki Chicken Stir Fry
+How to Make This Easy Teriyaki Chicken Recipe

 For the full ingredient list and instructions, click here.- Toss the chicken with garlic powder and cornstarch in a bowl until evenly coated.
 This helps the chicken brown nicely and gives the sauce something to cling to.